 Louise Limela is the Coordinator and Facilitator of the OCB association network for Médecins sans Frontières in the Democratic Republic of the Congo.
 In 2020, she tried to understand to what extent the inhabitants of Kinshasa were informed about the Covid-19 pandemic.
 She noticed that several groups were excluded because of a lack of information: persons with reduced mobility, the visually impaired, the deaf, people with albinism, widows, and orphans.
 Louise Limela then started to work with local associations of people with disabilities to train “peer educators”: members of these organisations who were able to reach these persons.
 As a result of the success of this work and in response to the requests of the beneficiaries she extended her training activities to HIV prevention and family planning.
 Before the end of 2022, MSF WACA (West & Central Africa) will take over this initiative with the purpose of extending it to its programs in Ituri and North Kivu.

 The documentary Agir contre l’exclusion (26 minutes, Point du Jour producer) reports Louise Limela’s work with these groups, with a strong focus on deaf people.
-It was screened during a CRASH conference and followed by a debate: how to improve access to care and aid for people living with a handicap in a humanitarian context?
+It was screened during this CRASH conference and followed by a debate: how to improve access to care and aid for people living with a handicap in a humanitarian context?